-DNAP 600 Introduction to Evidence-Based Practice & Biostatistics DNAP 610 Informatics
+DNAP 600 Statistics and Introduction to Evidenced-based Practice; DNAP 610 Informatics for Scholarly Practice

 This is the second in a two-course sequence that provides DNAP students with foundations necessary for critically evaluating and synthesizing theoretical and empirical knowledge.
 Each student will select a concept of interest related to nurse anesthesia clinical practice, nurse anesthesia student education, or administration/management of nurse anesthesia practice.
 Students will then begin the process of selecting, analyzing, and synthesizing related theoretical and research literature.
-This course will provide the foundation knowledge and skills for the DNAP courses related to the capstone project (DNAP 700, 710, 720, 730).
+This course will provide the foundation knowledge and skills for the DNAP courses related to the scholarly project (DNAP 700, 710, 720, 730).

-This course uses a hybrid delivery system containing in-class (during the Intensive Week) and on-line lectures, coursework, and projects using a web-based system.
 (COA DSLO: I, II, III, IV, VIII) (AACN Essential: I, III)